Personal Injury &

 This study was conducted using primary data from the National High School Sports-Related Injury Surveillance Study from 2005-2022.

 If you would like to use any of the images, findings, or data in this study for a report or republishing purposes, please link to this page to provide credit.
-If you would like to schedule a free consultation for a Texas brain injury case, contact our San Antonio personal injury lawyers today.
+If you would like to schedule a free consultation for a traumatic brain injury case, contact our San Antonio personal injury lawyers today.

 Request Free Consultation